DianaVallverdu-NUA/CC2a--tasklist-context-themes/README.md

 # Homework - Step 1

 For next week, you will have to:
-1. Create a new component: 'Task' with:
+1. Create a new component 'Task' with:
 - Props expecting a string element named 'description'
 - Displays a 'View', containing a checkbox and the description text.
 - An inner boolean state that handles whether the task has been checked as complete.
 - A variable style that strikes through the task description when the task is complete.
 2. From the `index.tsx` file, import the Task component and display a task with a description of your choice, e.g. "Finish Homework".

 # Homework - Step 2

+1. Create a new component 'Add Task' with:
+- An Input Text
+- A Button 'Add Task'

+**Challenge:** Can you use a state in your index.html to add tasks to the display?

+**Additional Challenge:** Can you add a 'Remove Task' button to the Task component, that removes said task from the list?

 ## Learn more